mkutz/talks/five-questions-about-agile-quality/README.md

 Well testing seams a good idea -- but what needs to be tested?
 In other words how do I test quality?
 Of course by testing everything that quality _is_ (see [question 1](#1-what-is-software-quality)).

-This does not require any unit tests but high level black box tests for the _whole_ software system (that's why I like to call these _system tests_) since such tests can prove that the quality criteria a met.
+This does not require any unit tests but high level black box tests for the _whole_ software system (that's why I like to call these _system tests_) since such tests can prove that the quality criteria are met.
-These tests may come in quite different favours requiring very different appoaches:
+These tests may come in quite different flavours requiring very different approaches:
 - feature tests for _usefulness_
 - stress tests for _stability_
 - user click tests for _usability_ and _beauty_